 Model.
 Should they?

 One definition of what the ViewModel should be used for is a filter between the properties defined in the pages and blocks properties and what is exposed to the front-end view.
 For Episerver that means never exposing the Page Type of Block Type definition directly but adding properties for the things that will be displayed.
 In my opinion, this just seems like a lot of boilerplate code to write, especially if you don't have anything security-wise to warrant all the effort.
 So if we're not going to use this definition of what a view model is... what are we?

-When I usually design a site, I'll create a base ViewModel for pages and blocks.
+One reason to use a view model is to reduce code.
+If you use a base view model for pages and blocks, you can get extra data in the view without having to write extra code.
 An example of what that base view model class would look like is shown below:

-The code to return the ViewModel to a view would look like this:
+The code to return the view model from a controller would then like this:

-I haven't included the code for the link resolver in this article, but if you want to get yourself a copy have a look at my Dependencies article.
+I haven't included the code for the link resolver in this article, however, if you want to learn more have a look at my Dependencies article.

 This snippet will render a "none" class if the user has enabled it, otherwise, nothing will be displayed and the heading will display.
 If you have multiple views per control this will reduce duplicate code in each view.
 Doing this also allows you to unit test that the right class is displayed in the right situation.

-By now I'm hoping you're starting to see the point of the View Model.
-It's the place to keep code that isn't part of a page or block type definition and having to add any sort of logic within the view.
-Following this approach means you should keep your Episerver page definitions free of code and your views free of code, maintaining a good layer between presentation and business logic.
+I hope you now get the point of having a view model in Episerver CMS.
+It's the place to keep code that isn't part of a page or block type definition that is required by the view.
+Following this approach means you should keep your Episerver views free of code, maintaining a good layer between presentation and business logic.
+Happy Coding 🤘